What42Pizza/easy-sdl3-text/README.md

 <br>

 This might work best as a starting point for you to make your own text rendering library, but it is already very usable on its own.
-Also, render uncached text can often take over a millisecond (sometimes taking over 5 ms in the examples), but it's mostly a one-time cost, and frame-time spikes from text rasterizing should very quickly disappear as the program continues running.
+Also, rendering uncached text usually takes over a millisecond (sometimes over 5 ms in the examples), but it's mostly a one-time cost, and frame-time spikes from text rasterizing should very quickly disappear as the program continues running.

+**NOTE:** This currently depends on sdl3 version "0.14", ab_glyph version "0.2", and rayon version "1", if any of these crates update and you need this crate to update too, please let me know!

 <br>

-**Example Output:** (looks better in the demo, run `cargo run --example subpixel --release` to see the true sub-pixel rendering)
+**Example Output:** (looks better in the demo, run `cargo run --example subpixel --release` with the downloaded crate to see the true sub-pixel rendering)

 ![Example Image](https://github.com/What42Pizza/easy-sdl3-text/blob/main/images/example.png?raw=true)